-- A. Use.
-Food Membership Distribution is accessory to most use categories, but not a primary use on a site. - B. Residential zones.
+- A. Purpose.
+The purpose of these regulations is to support Food Membership Distribution Organizations because they increase access to affordable and healthful food, especially for those with limited income or limited access to stores or fresh produce.
+These regulations also recognize the potential negative impacts of the Food Membership Distribution, particularly in residential areas, and so place limits on how they may operate. - B. Use.
+Food Membership Distribution.
+It is accessory to most use categories, but not a primary use on a site. - C. Residential zones.
 The regulations of this subsection apply to sites in residential zones that are not in Institutional use. - 1.
 The maximum number of members who may come to the site to pick up items delivered on one delivery day, and the number of delivery days that are allowed in a calendar year are specified in Table 237-2.
 If a site fits into more than one cell, the more restrictive requirement applies. - 2.
 The operator of a site must select a maximum number of delivery days and maximum number of members who may come to the site, and is responsible for compliance with the regulations that apply to the combination of delivery days and maximum number of members who may come to the site.
 This may require limiting the number of members who may participate in each order, or moving some deliveries to other locations. - 3.
 Members may pick up items at the site only between 7 AM and 9 PM. - 4.
 Truck deliveries are allowed between 8 AM and 5 PM. - 5.
-Exterior activities, except delivery and pick up, may not occur in the area between the primary building and any street lot line. - C. Institutional uses on sites in residential zones.
+Exterior activities, except delivery and pick up, may not occur in the area between the primary building and any street lot line. - D. Institutional uses on sites in residential zones.
 The regulations of this subsection apply to sites in residential zones that are in Institutional use. - 1.
 Sites that have at least three parking spaces reserved specifically for members picking up their food are subject to Paragraphs C.3 and C.4. - 2.
 Sites that do not have at least three parking spaces reserved specifically for members picking up their food are subject to Paragraphs C.1 through C.4.